HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 The script `model_helper.py` contains functions to make building a model straightforward.
 The function you will want to use is called `model_build`.
 Multiple files are saved after running this method; these are the actual trained models.
 After training these models once, they do not need to be trained again.

 `model_build` takes the following as inputs:
 * `df_train`: A subset of the dataset that is used for training the models.
 Should be a DataFrame, can also be a string to use the whole training set.
+Defaults to `'all'`.
+* `bootstrap`: Whether to sample `df_train` with replacement or not (recommended to be set to `True` if `num_runs` is more than 1).
+Defailts to `False`.
 * `num_runs`: Number of times to fit the model before aggregating it.
-* `bootstrap`: Whether to sample `df_train` with replacement or not (recommended to be set to `True` if `num_runs` is more than 1).
+Defaults to `1`.
 * `sample_size`: Size of the training set for each run (sampled from the training set).
 If there are multiple runs, each sample from the training set will be this large.
 Can be a number, or `all`.
 Since SVMs can be slow with many samples, this parameter is designed to allow for fitting subets of the data in different runs to speed up computation time.
+Defaults to `'all'`.
 * `label`: A label for the saved models.
 This label is used for running model predictions, as well.
 Any models with the same label will be overwritten.
+Defaults to `''`.
 * `probab`: Whether to calculate probabilities for the classes.
 Enabling this will increase computation time.
+Defaults to `False`.

 ```python
 from model_helper import model_build